 Most of the publishers with whom we work are legacy producers of premium information and are adding a free online audience development portal and leveraging their content libraries to create digital media libraries that feature both new content and collections of legacy content that add substantial value to the membership proposition.

-If you’d like to discuss how your legacy assets can be leveraged to create successful magazine, newsletter, or association subscription website business models, schedule a free call to discuss the possibilities with me and our CEO Don Nicholas.
+If you’d like to discuss how your legacy assets can be leveraged to create successful magazine, newsletter, or association subscription website business models, schedule a free 60-minute consultation to discuss the possibilities with me and our CEO Don Nicholas.

 Editor’s note: This article has been updated many times from its original publication date in 2006 as magazine and publishing business models evolve.